Fitzroy River (Western Australia): 19th to 21st centuries

-The first settlement that appeared along the river was Yeeda Station, settled in 1880.
+The first non-indigenous settlement that appeared along the river was Yeeda Station, settled in 1880.
 The initial owners of the station were the Murray Squatting Company composed of William Paterson, George Paterson, Hamlet Cornish and Alexander Richardson.
 The company took up the property in the newly opened West Kimberley in 1880 and established the station with both cattle and sheep.